 I find "suffer" challenging.
 It is disempowering and suggests that the word "sympathy" or "pity" goes along with it instead of "empathy" or "manages", "lives well with".
 It's also about being kind to yourself.
 "Fighting" for life in general doesn't help anyone.
 It's actually perceived as a negative.
 Also with MS, you simply don't always have the energy to "fight".
 Do the best you can with what feels best for you and your body.
 Have compassion for yourself.
-It also depends on the context with MS in relation to which descriptors are used.
-Being that its an invisible disease makes some, without the knowledge of the disease, disbelieve the diverse discomfort and life changing challenges that are/can be experienced as an individual living with a chronic condition.
+It also depends on the context of MS in relation to which descriptors are used.
+Being that it's an invisible disease makes some, without the knowledge of the disease, disbelieve the diverse discomfort and life-changing challenges that are/can be experienced as an individual living with a chronic condition.

 It’s good to feel into how language makes us feel and respond but I don’t think we can censor words in general use as it is so individual isn’t it?
-When we embody words that feel powerful and inspiring to us, that can really connect us to our inner strength and previously untapped energies inside us.
+When we embody words that feel powerful and inspiring to us, they can really connect us to our inner strength and previously untapped energies inside us.
 Personally, I find the word “warrior” powerful.
 Warrior energy has been described in all sorts of ways throughout time as an energy which says “I may get beaten down, but I rise again” or “I will stand up for myself and what is true to me”.
 Everyone, I believe, has this spirit inside them but when we are ill we may have to dig deep to find it.
 I have found my warrior spirit very empowering and it has allowed me to nurture myself in ways I could not before I found it.
 But it is very personal.
-I don’t personally like the MS-Monster type language I have seen written which vilifies MS. I live with MS 24-7 - I don’t live with a monster, I live with it as my teacher and guide to my self care, self nurture, self compassion and thriving.
+I don’t personally like the MS-Monster type language I have seen written which vilifies MS. I live with MS 24-7 - I don’t live with a monster, I live with it as my teacher and guide to my self-care, self-nurture, self-compassion and thriving.

 Personally, I don't like any of those "fighting" words.
 Like others, I think those type of aggressive words paint a negative picture...
-I prefer something like, "Living well with ms".
+I prefer something like, "Living well with MS".

 I agree with that - the "fight vs cancer" line is great for fundraising but unhelpful as a healing metaphor.
-I remember being strongly drawn to the title of "Taking Control of Multiple Sclerosis" because the idea of taking some control over the disastrous, damaging process that I could feel harming me was very powerful.
+I remember being strongly drawn to the title "Taking Control of Multiple Sclerosis" because the idea of taking some control over the disastrous, damaging process that I could feel harming me was very powerful.
 I recently had a shift in thinking about how I live with my MS. Like others, I am "living well with MS" and am taking a compassionate attitude toward this dis-ease.
 I am engaging in diet and lifestyle (& taking medication) changes to put my body at "ease."

 I'm living with MS. There's no cure, so I'm not fighting anything.
 I'm dealing with it the best I can and adapting as I need to.
 I can't even really say I'm "living well with MS" because I'm not.
 I'm on disability, I have what used to be called progressive relapsing, I know I'll continue to get worse and my list of everyday symptoms is very long.
 So I'm just living.
 Some days are ok, even great, and others in definitely struggling.
 I just roll with the punches.